In this guide

 - provides a consultation report to the Environment Resources and Development Committee of Parliament following approval.

-The Minister for Planning and Local Government
+The Minister for Planning

 The Minister is responsible for approving the initiation of Code Amendments by persons and entities other than the Commission, and for the final approval of any amendments to the Code.